 Compared to many professionals, sales managers are in an unusual position.

-When most folks move up to the managerial ranks, the learning curve is relatively forgiving, since they use most of the same skills they’ve already honed.
+When most folks move up to the managerial ranks, the learning curve is relatively forgiving since they use most of the same skills they’ve already honed.
 They also get a tidy salary bump on the way, which provides a shot of motivation.

-Think about it:
+Think about it.

-Wow!
-With that in mind, what makes for a good sales rep won’t necessarily make a good manager.
+What makes for a good sales rep won’t necessarily make a good manager.
 Sales manager interview questions need to reach in and discover a candidate’s uncharted depths.

-1. “What Do You Think Motivates Teams the Best?”
+1. What Do You Think Motivates Teams the Best?

 This is one of those sales manager interview questions that really sets the pace.
 It will help you to understand whether the candidate has been thinking deeply about what moves others forward and what holds them back.
-A leader needs to recognize the levers of motivation in others.

 Subsequent questions will give you a better sense of what motivates the individual candidate.
 He or she needs to respect that not everyone comes at sales from the same angle.

-2. “Tell Me About a Time You Lacked the Skills of Knowledge to Reach a Goal."
+2. Tell Me About a Time You Lacked the Skills or Knowledge to Reach a Goal.